tuongphantrue/house-price-emailer/README.md

 # Hanoi House/Land Price Emailer (runs on GitHub Actions, no local computer needed)

-Emails you the average house/land price per m² for every district (quận) and rural district (huyện) of Hanoi, sourced from Mogi.vn's price page, automatically via GitHub's free scheduled-workflow runners.
+Emails you house/land prices for Hanoi by district (quận) and rural district (huyện), pulled from up to 10 independent sources, automatically via GitHub's free scheduled-workflow runners.

 ## Important: read this before relying on it